kaust-rccl/ksl-docs/docs/source/soft_env/job_schd/slurm/shaheen_cpu_jobs.rst

 Jobs on shared nodes
 =====================
 Shaheen III has added a new SLURM partition called ``shared``.
 Multiple jobs from one or more users can run on the same compute node which maximizes the utilization of node.
 The billing of such job is based on the requested cores instead of the full node, as in ``workq``.
-By default, 2 cpus and 1GB memory is allocated for a job.
+By default, 2 cpus (1 core) and 1GB memory is allocated for a job.

 The main motivation of choosing to run a job in ``shared`` partition is if:
 * a job requires single core/thread jobs with minimal memory requirement